Frequently Asked Questions

-You can take papers from any other approved undergraduate degree course and the papers you choose will depend on your particular interests.
-If you are intending to do a double degree with the Bachelor of Business, for example, you would probably be advised to take papers from the BBus first year integrated programme.
+You can take papers from any other approved AUT undergraduate degree course and the papers you choose will depend on your particular interests.
+If you are intending to do a double degree you will be enrolling in papers from that degree.

 - If I am studying part-time what subjects do you advise me to do in my first year?

 You should start off by doing the non-law papers.
-Although it is possible to take any of the 3 law papers in the first year as a stand-alone paper, they have been designed to complement each other and, ideally, you should try to take all three in the same year of study if possible.
+Although it is possible to take any of the three law papers in the first year as a stand-alone paper, they have been designed to complement each other and, ideally, you should try to take all three in the same year of study if possible.

 - What other compulsory papers are there?

-In the second year of the degree the compulsory papers are Law of Contract (30 points), Law of Torts (30 points), Property Law (30 points), Judicial Review, and Intellectual Property (30 points).
-In the third year the compulsory papers are Criminal Law (30 points) and Company Law (15 points).
-In the fourth year the compulsory papers are Civil Litigation, Arbitration and Dispute Resolution (15 points) and Legal Ethics (15 points).
+In Part II of the degree the compulsory papers are Law of Contract (30 points), Law of Torts (30 points), Property Law (30 points), Judicial Review (15 points), and Intellectual Property (15 points).
+In Part III the compulsory papers are Criminal Law (30 points) and Company Law (15 points).
+In Part IV the compulsory papers are Civil Litigation, Arbitration and Dispute Resolution (15 points) and Legal Ethics (15 points).

 - How many elective papers can I do?

 You can choose up to 165 points of law electives – this would normally be made up of 11 (15 point) electives.
-It is possible for you to substitute 30 points of non-law electives for law elective papers.
+It is possible for you to substitute 30 points from any other approved AUT undergraduate degree course for law elective papers.

 - What elective papers are there?

-A large number of elective papers have been approved as part of the law degree.
-View the comprehensive listing of the elective papers.
+A range of elective papers are offered as part of the law degree.
+View the elective papers.

-Not all the electives will necessarily be offered.
+Not all the electives will be offered in any one semester.
 The electives offered in any particular semester will depend on a number of factors including student demand and the availability of teaching resources.